keshav1441/Foundrly/README.md

    - Only unread notifications are displayed

 7. **Profile**:

    - View your profile or other users' profiles
    - See ideas you've worked on in a carousel
    - Edit your own profile

+8. **AI Roast My Idea 🔥**:

+   - Click "Roast It" on any idea in the detail modal
+   - Receive a hilariously savage takedown from an AI with stand-up comedian energy
+   - Perfect for getting brutally honest feedback on your startup ideas

+9. **Pitch It Badly Mode 🤡**:
+   - Click "Pitch It Badly" on any idea in the detail modal
+   - Choose from three cursed pitch styles:
+     - **Investor Edition**: "We're revolutionizing the act of burning VC money."
+     - **TechBro Edition**: "We're disrupting human interaction using blockchain and vibes."
+     - **Doomer Edition**: "It doesn't matter; the robots win anyway."
+   - Get an AI-generated parody pitch perfect for meme fuel and demos

 ## 🌐 API Endpoints